Windows Search: Windows 10

+In Windows 10 version 1903 and later releases, the most significant improvement made was an additional Enhanced mode for the Indexer, so all file names on the entire PC are indexed except the excluded locations.
+In Enhanced mode, the contents are still only indexed for locations defined in the Indexing Options Control Panel but file names and key properties are indexed across the entire PC, even outside of the locations defined in Indexing Options.

-In Windows 10, Windows Search was added to the taskbar in place of the Start menu in earlier versions of Windows.
+In Windows 10, the UI for Windows Search was added to the taskbar in place of the Start menu in earlier versions of Windows, although after opening the Start menu, the user can still directly begin typing to invoke the search without activating it from the taskbar with another click.

 A new landing page was added showing users their top apps and recent activities on their computer.

 The landing page also provides quick searches provided from Bing for the weather, top news stories, today in history and new movies.

 The landing page also serves as a space that Microsoft can advertise in, such as with the new Chromium-based version of Microsoft Edge.

 A preview pane from within the Search UI was added that supports apps and documents.
 When searching for a program, the taskbar jumplists for each program are shown in the preview pane and when searching for documents, file metadata such as file location, date last modified and the document author was also added.

 The landing page allows the user to filter searches depending on whether the user looking for documents, pictures or settings.

 Spell-correction was also added to Windows Search when searching for Apps & Settings to ensure a wider range of results were shown.

-The search box in File Explorer now opens as soon as you click in the box and provides a dropdown of recent searches.
+The search box in File Explorer now opens as soon as you click in the box.
 Microsoft OneDrive content is also now integrated in addition to the indexed results.
 When clicking on the search result, the file will open immediately.
 Each search result also has a right click menu allowing the user to open the file's location.